 The following terminology is used in this document:

 SHALL: This word, or the terms "REQUIRED" or "MUST", mean an absolute requirement of the specification.

+Note that the word WILL shall not be used when stating mandatory requirements; WILL is only used in statements of fact.

 SHALL NOT: This phrase means an absolute prohibition of the specification.